 2012 - The John Monroe House, aka Bahama Modern, 7149 Old Oxford Road, Bahama NC.

 2013 - The Michael Rank House, aka House for a Rock Star, 699 Nicks Bend West, Pittsboro NC.
 Structural Engineer, Richard Kaydos-Daniels.
 Won a 2013 AIA Triangle Award.
-Won first placed in the juried 2013 George Matsumoto Prize.
-Won third place in the People's Choice 2013 George Matsumoto Prize.
+Won first placed in the juried 2013 George Matsumoto Prize and third place in the People's Choice 2013 George Matsumoto Prize.
 Won a 2015 AIANC Award.

-2018 - The Moore Addition, 117 Hillcrest Road, Raleigh.
+2018 - The William Moore Addition, 117 Hillcrest Road, Raleigh NC.
 Original house built in 1916.
+Built by Laney Brothers.
 Won a 2018 AIANC Merit Award.
 Photos by Keith Isaacs.
-Built by Laney Brothers.
+For sale in 2023.

 2019 - The Joshua and Christine Haymond House, 4229 Laurel Ridge Road, Raleigh NC.
 Won a 2019 AIANC Design Award.
 Photos by Mark Herboth.

 2020 - The Frank Thompson and Charman Driver House, aka Frame House, 710 Smedes Place, Raleigh NC.
 Built by John Sanders.
 On the site of the Poyner house designed by Leif Valand.
 Won a 2023 AIA South Atlantic Award.

 2023 - The Paul and Chitra Siler House, 1329 Mordecai, Raleigh NC.
 Photo by Tzu Chen.

 2024 - aka House in Chapel Hill.